odinhg/decoder-answer-bot/README.md

 **8. What is the role of applying masking to the cross-entropy loss function?**

 **9. How many parameters does your model have?
 Compare it to the GPT-1, GPT-2, and GPT-3 models.**

+**10. Would an encoder-decoder transformer model be more suitable for this task?
+What are the benefits and drawbacks?**

 ## Learning Resources